pretix/pretix-docs/docs/guides/seating.md

 ### Enabling the plugin

 In order to enable the "Seating" plugin for your event, navigate to :navpath:Your organizer → :fa3-wrench: Settings → Plugins: and open the :btn:Features: tab.
-The Seating plugin is included as a "Top recommendation" at the top of the page.
+This page includes the Seating plugin as a "Top recommendation" at the top.
 Click the :btn:Enable: button next to it.

 ![Plugins settings page.
 The 'Features' tab is open, displaying the plugins for exhibitors, pages, seating, and sending out emails.](../assets/screens/seating/plugins-seating.png "Available plugins")